Winter Dry Skin - What is it?

 'Winter dry skin' is dry skin that develops during the cold winter season.

 Winter dry skin appears dry, rough, and may scale and flake.
-It may also show premature signs of aging, like fine line, surface wrinkles and loss of elasticity.
+It may also show premature signs of aging, like fine lines, surface wrinkles and loss of elasticity.

 Winter dry skin is lacking water, humectants and fats.
 Humectants absorb and hold water, while fats coat the skin and seal in moisture.
 When there is not enough water, humectants or fats, skin barrier disruption can occur, further worsening symptoms of dry skin.